bazelbuild/bazel/site/en/contribute/codebase.md

 input files.
 This is represented in Bazel by the concept of "runfiles".
 A "runfiles tree" is a directory tree of the data files for a particular binary.
-It is created in the file system as a symlink tree with individual symlinks pointing to the files in the source of output trees.
+It is created in the file system as a symlink tree with individual symlinks pointing to the files in the source or output trees.

 A set of runfiles is represented as a `Runfiles` instance.
 It is conceptually a map from the path of a file in the runfiles tree to the `Artifact` instance that